madcato/webapp/README.md

 Following this steps you can add as many view controllers as you need.

+### Alternative method: include the web site into the app

+**IMPORTANT**: To make this method works the urls inside the web site must be relative to the index.html location, not the base path of a domain: here there is no base domain.
+Use links link ```<a href="img/image.jpg">``` an not ```<a href="/img/image.jpg">```.

+To create a web site inside the app follow this steps:

+1. Import web directory into Xcode project.
+Mark teh option create links as references.
+2. Instead of indicate the url (step 8).
+Call the following code with the name of the base directory previously imported:

+        [self.webController setLocalPath:@"www"];
+    Change "www" with your directory name.

 ## Changing the root view controller

 If your app doesn't need a tab bar, you can create any other type of app.
 Create a new controller of any type and assign it as "Initial Scene", marking the corresponding checkbox in the "Attributes inspector".